 Aves mainly consists of birds as their characteristic feature is a feathered body and they consist of four limbs that enabled them to take flight.

 Class - Amphibia

-Ans.
-Primary characteristics of vertebrates are – presence of vertebral column, and a differentiated tubular brain.
+The primary characteristics of vertebrates are – the presence of a vertebral column, and a differentiated tubular brain.
 The body is also divided into tail and trunk regions.

-Ans.
-As part of chordates, some features of vertebrates remains the same.
-Those include dorsal nerve cord, notochord, post-anal tail and pharyngeal slits.
+As part of chordates, some features of vertebrates remain the same.
+These include the dorsal nerve cord, notochord, post-anal tail, and pharyngeal slits.